Functional Neurosurgery · Trainee Resources

 |---|---|---|

-| PSPS Type 1 | Persistent spinal pain without prior spine surgery | Prevents trainees from thinking SCS is only for post-laminectomy patients |
+| PSPS Type 1 | Persistent spinal pain syndrome, type 1: chronic spinal pain, with or without limb pain, in a patient who has not had spine surgery (and is not a candidate for corrective surgery). | Prevents the trainee from thinking SCS is only for post-laminectomy patients; overlaps with nonsurgical refractory back pain. |

-| NSRBP | Nonsurgical refractory back pain | A modern evidence category with randomized data for selected systems |
+| NSRBP | Nonsurgical refractory back pain: chronic refractory low back pain in a patient who has not had prior spine surgery and is not an appropriate candidate for corrective spine surgery. | A modern evidence category with randomized data for selected high-frequency and burst systems. |

-| PDN | Painful diabetic neuropathy | One of the strongest newer SCS evidence areas |
+| PDN | Painful diabetic neuropathy: distal symmetric painful diabetic polyneuropathy, usually lower-limb predominant, refractory to optimized medical therapy. | One of the strongest newer SCS evidence areas (SENZA-PDN). |

 Indications by Evidence Strength